 When you’re doing your good deeds, take a few moments to self-promote.
 Post some photos, a blog post, or add it to your Google Posts feed.
 Show people what you are doing in the context of encouraging others to reach out to those in need.

-2. Optimize Your Google My Business (GMB) Page
+2. Optimize Your Google Business Profile (GBP) Page

-If you haven’t done so yet, now is the ideal time to take a closer look at your firm’s GMB page.
+If you haven’t done so yet, now is the ideal time to take a closer look at your firm’s GBP page.
 Most online searches for legal services are “local searches,” meaning a person wants to find an attorney “near me.”
-In this regard, your GMB listing is a vital part of online marketing for law firms.
+In this regard, your GBP listing is a vital part of online marketing for law firms.

 Updating your firm’s operating hours if those have changed due to COVID-19.
 You can also post any other changes you’ve made, such as being available for virtual consultations.
 Finally, continue to post updates to your Google Posts feed (they expire after a week) so that searchers can see that your firm is still open and active during the pandemic.